signal18/docs.signal18.io/06.contribute/02.testing/docs.md

 ```

-Test return some JSON structure that get useful informations for debugging
+Test returns some JSON structure that get useful informations for debugging

 PASS
 FAIL